Egagasini Node

 Jonathan Rogerson is using a high resolution CROCO ocean model to understand the role of retention on nutrient-trapping on the southern Benguela shelf.

 Arno Botha is a PhD student enrolled at UCT, supervised by Emeritus Professor Charles Griffiths (UCT), Dr. Lara Atkinson and Professor Enrique Macpherson (CEAB).
 His thesis is a taxonomic revision of the squat lobsters (Chirostyloidea and Galatheoidea) of South Africa, a group that has not previously been the focus of taxonomic research in South Africa.
 His research forms part of SeaMap, an FBIP project led by Dr. Lara Atkinson that aims to provide a barcode reference library of 250 species of offshore marine invertebrates.
-Arno is also involved in SAEON’s long-term invertebrate monitoring project conducted annually in collaboration with DFFE on our south and west coast.enrolled at UCT and is using a modelling approach to understand extreme events in the western Indian Ocean.
+Arno is also involved in SAEON’s long-term invertebrate monitoring project conducted annually in collaboration with DFFE on our south and west coast.
+He is enrolled at UCT and is using a modelling approach to understand extreme events in the western Indian Ocean.

 matt_carr_mugshot